ProjectsNext ProjectsNext

 The Old Way: Spreadsheets and Separate Tools

-Most small and mid-size contractors I’ve worked with rely on spreadsheets, WhatsApp, and disconnected tools to manage their projects.
+Most small and mid-size contractors and allied trades professionals I’ve worked with rely on spreadsheets, WhatsApp, and disconnected tools to manage their projects.
 It seems fine at first.
 But as you scale — 10 sites, 20, 30 — the cracks appear.

 Here’s a common scenario: